danmed/TasmoBackupV1/README.md

 * List of the IP's of your devices and their names

 # Notes
-ips.txt should be formatted as ipaddress$name-of-device
+ips.txt should be formatted as ipaddress$name-of-device (one per line)